psycopg/psycopg/docs/api/errors.rst

 .. autoclass:: Diagnostic()

-    The object is returned by the `Error.diag` attribute and is passed to the callback functions registered with
+    The object is available as the `~psycopg.Error`.\ `~psycopg.Error.diag` attribute and is passed to the callback functions registered with `~psycopg.Connection.add_notice_handler()`.
-    `~psycopg.Connection.add_notice_handler()`.

     All the information available from the :pq:`PQresultErrorField()` function